Ali-Hassan-2000/Gwent-Poker/README.md

 - Fold: The AI can fold if it determines its hand is weak.

 The AI decisions are influenced by a random factor combined with an evaluation of their hand, allowing for variability in gameplay.

+## Technologies Used
+- JavaScript: For game logic and interactivity.
+- HTML: For the structure of the web pages.
+- CSS: For styling and layout of the game interface.
+- Git: For version control.

+## Planned Future Enhancements
+Here are some planned future enhancements (stretch goals) for Gwent Poker:

+1. **Multiplayer Mode:**
+Implement online multiplayer functionality, allowing players to compete against friends or other players globally.

+2. **Mobile Optimization:**
+Improve the user interface for better experience on mobile devices, ensuring responsiveness and touch-friendly controls.

+2. **Tutorial Mode:**
+Develop an interactive tutorial mode for new players to learn the game mechanics and strategies.

 ## References
 - [1] [shuffling a standard deck of cards](https://github.com/beck410/card-shuffle.git)